Christine Lee (lawyer): Allegations of political interference

 In January 2022, the MI5 issued an interference alert declaring Lee to be an agent working for the United Front Work Department of the Chinese Communist Party, who was covertly "involved in political interference activities in the UK".
 A lawyer for Lee has claimed that this alert was the first issued in "at least 80 years".
 According to The Times, Lee's case was assessed and did not meet the threshold for prosecution under the Official Secrets Act, which was in place at the time.
 Following the alert, Lee received threats against her life, causing her to go into hiding.

 In July 2023, Lee sued the MI5 seeking unspecified damages for alleged breaches of her human rights.
 The lawsuit was filed to attempt to clear her name and force the disclosure of why the agency warned lawmakers about her.
 In an Investigatory Powers Tribunal (IPT) hearing, Lee's lawyer read a message sent from Gardiner, who wrote that "many people" believed the alert was timed to divert attention from Partygate, a political scandal in the United Kingdom about gatherings of government (notably Boris Johnson) and Conservative Party staff during the COVID-19 pandemic in 2020 and 2021.

 In December 2024, three IPT judges (Lord Justice Singh, Lord Boyd, and Judge Rupert Jones) dismissed her claims, upholding the MI5 interference alert.

+In December 2025, the government of the United Kingdom ordered an independent review into foreign financial interference in UK politics, which was led by former Department for Exiting the European Union Permanent Secretary Philip Rycroft.
+The review was ordered in response to events surrounding Lee and former politician Nathan Gill.